joshharrison626/portfolio/media/easy-input-validation-with-html-and-react.md

 ### JSX

-Creates a simple `label` and `input` for entering a string of text to be used as someone's username.
+This will create a simple `label` and `input` for entering a string of text to be used as someone's username.

 ```javascript
 import React, { useState } from "https://esm.sh/react";